Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 1 Samuel 17:1-54

+Have you noticed how often we make a judgment call about someone, or about a certain situation, just by what we see?
+Yet Scripture warns us, as we read in the previous chapter, that we are not to judge by external appearances.
 That was true even for Samuel, the prophet of God, who saw David’s oldest brother Eliab and was ready to anoint him as the next king of Israel.
-1 Samuel 16:6 and 7 describe how “Samuel saw Eliab and thought, ‘Surely the LORD'S anointed stands here before the LORD.
+1 Samuel 16:6 and 7 describe how “Samuel saw Eliab and thought, ‘Surely the LORD’S anointed stands here before the LORD.
 But the LORD said to Samuel, ‘Do not consider his appearance or his height, for I have rejected him.
 The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart.’”

 Now as we come to this familiar 17th chapter of 1 Samuel we see once again, right from the beginning, that we are not to judge by external appearance.
-Did you notice the footnotes (in the pew Bibles) as we read the opening verses?
-Goliath was 6 cubits, literally, “six cubits and a span” - over nine feet tall, most likely about 9 feet 9 inches.
+Did you notice the footnotes (in the NIV pew Bibles) as we read the opening verses?
+Goliath was 6 cubits, literally, “six cubits and a span” – over nine feet tall, most likely about 9 feet 9 inches.

 He was not only tall; he had some muscles!
 Consider that his armor of bronze weighed 125 pounds.
 Many of us would have trouble lifting 125 pounds, not to mention the trouble we would have trying to walk around in a suit of armor weighing that much!
 Even the iron point on his spear had some weight.
 If you have ever thrown a spear, you know that it needs a certain amount of weight to give it speed once it is thrown and to heighten its impact when it hits its target.
 The tip of Goliath’s spear was about 15 pounds!